AsterYujano/Access-Control-Lists/README.md

 Router(config-if)# ip access-group 11 out
 ```

- 2. Write a standard access list to block Jim’s PC from sending information to network 172.16.70.0; but will allow all other traffic from the 192.168.90.0 network and from the 210.30.28.0 network to reach the 172.16.70.0 network.
+ 2. Write a standard access list to block Yoda’s PC from sending information to network 172.16.70.0; but will allow all other traffic from the 192.168.90.0 network and from the 210.30.28.0 network to reach the 172.16.70.0 network.
 Deny all other traffic.

 ```
 Router(config)# access-list 28 deny 192.168.90.36